VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

   Always returns a response package.
   Has the highest delivery guarantee.

-* EventListener — not a network endpoint, reminiscent of the functionality of events from c #.
+* EventListener — local endpoint, looks like C# events.
-  It Can have multiple handlers on the same route.
+  It сan has multiple handlers on the same route.
   Does not return a response package.

 ## Routing

 Routing is responsible for matching incoming packages to routes and selecting an endpoint for handling.

-The `Route` class are used to define a route.
+The `Route` class is used to define a route.
 It is an ordered set of **segments**, separated by `/`.
 Segments are the strings that make up the route.

 In route segments, you can use:

-* Unicode letters
+* Unicode symbols
-* Numbers
+* Digits
 * Most special characters on the keyboard

 The `/` character is a segment separator and cannot be part of it.
 Note that the `\ ` character is intentionally removed from route alphabet.

-The route is not designed to store data and has no counterparts to query parameters from HTTP.
+The route is not designed to store data and has no alternatives to query parameters from HTTP.
 Also unlike HTTP, FatNetLib does not support URL encoding.

 We recommend using kebab-case to describe route segments.
-Since there are no fixed verbs in FatNetLib, as in HTTP, you can add a verb to any segment, or omit it altogether.
+Since there are no fixed verbs in FatNetLib, as in HTTP, you can add a verb to any segment, or omit it completely.

 ## Registration